influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/README.md

 ### Setting up a batch CPU alert

-The second mode for setting up a TICK script node chain is batch processing.
+The second mode for setting up a TICKscript node chain is batch processing.
 A batch process can be executed periodically over a window of time series data points.

 To create a batch process it is necessary to:

-   * declare the desired functionality, window or time period to be sampled, and run frequency in a TICK Script
+   * declare the desired functionality, window or time period to be sampled, and run frequency in a TICKscript
-   * define the actual alert task in Kapacitor.
+   * define the actual alert task in Kapacitor
    * test the alert task by recording a data point sample and then playing it back
    * enable the alert

-It may have already been noted that an example batch TICK script has been created in the directory `home/kapacitor`.
+It may have already been noted that an example batch TICKscript has been created in the directory `home/kapacitor`.

-As with the stream based TICK script, the contents are self-descriptive and should be easily understood.
+As with the stream based TICKscript, the contents are self-descriptive and should be easily understood.

 *cpu_alert_batch.tick*
 ```